• Skip to primary navigation

 • Deviled Ham Spread

-A cooked ham steak (or cooked sliced ham if you happen to have that lounging around from a holiday dinner), a little cream cheese, a little mayo, a little mustard and a few other things are all processed into a creamy, tangy, slightly salty concoction that is just begging to be nibbled on everything from crackers to celery.
+A cooked ham steak (or leftover cooked ham if you happen to have that hanging out in your fridge), a little cream cheese, a little mayo, a little mustard and a few other things are all processed into a creamy, tangy, slightly salty concoction that is just begging to be nibbled on everything from crackers to celery.

 Even endive if you are feeling extra fancy.